-The Authorization code flow with Proof Key for Code Exchange (PKCE) is an OAuth 2.0 authorization method used to implement user authentication.
-This page provides an overview of the flow and explains how to implement it.
+The Authorization code flow with Proof Key for Code Exchange (PKCE) is an OAuth 2.0

 This flow is an extension of the original Authorization code flow with added security measures.
 To learn about the base Authorization code flow, go to Authorization code flow.

-This is the recommended OAuth 2.0 flow for user authentication in client applications.
+This is the recommended OAuth 2.0 flow for user authentication

 Proof Key for Code Exchange (PKCE)

-Proof Key for Code Exchange is an extension of the OAuth 2.0 specification that adds an extra layer of security using a locally generated code
+Proof Key for Code Exchange is an extension of the OAuth 2.0code and code.
+This ensures that the client that requests an access tokenauthorization_code grant type.

 The general steps for the authorization code flow with PKCE are: